 (Note: Buildings/years shaded green have greater than a 15% decrease from baseline level.
-Darker shading on left side of the box.
-Buildings/years shaded red have greater than a 15% increase from baseline level.
-Darker shading on right side of the box.)
+Buildings/years shaded red have greater than a 15% increase from baseline level)

 Adjusted natural gas consumption is down 29.2% in 2013 (74,419 therms in 2013 vs. 105,100 therms baseline).
 This is a substantial reduction in percentage.
 However, because natural gas is much less carbon-intensive than electricity, this decrease equates to only a small reduction in the City's overall carbon footprint.